rodrihgh/chulapa/_pages/bootstrap.md

 ---

 This is a demo page showing the different components of Bootstrap and how they look on your site.
+Check the [Chulapa Themer sandbox](https://www.codeply.com/p/qhEml875ge) for define your settings and don't forget to update your `_config.yml`.